 galant, tu perds ton temps

-Quebecois trad is heavily male-dominated, but not exclusively, to my delight.
-The girls of Galant, Tu Perds Ton Temps are holding their own territory on my playlists and I am delighted that they exist.
-Because girls.
+Quebecois trad is heavily male-dominated, but not exclusively, to my joy.
+The women of Galant, Tu Perds Ton Temps are holding their own territory on my playlists and I am delighted that they exist.
+Because women.
 Because YAY I can sing in their ranges!

 la bottine souriante

 I cannot do a fangirly page about Quebecois bands without giving a shout out to La Bottine Souriante, “the Smiling Boot”, who are mighty indeed as I’ve mentioned above.
-They’ve had several member changeovers since I saw them, but I was blown away at the time by the sheer wall of sound that their brass section produced, not to mention the voice of their lead singer Yves Lambert.
-I am getting caught up now on La Bottine’s current membership roster–which includes the same Éric Beaudry who’s in De Temps Antan!
-Again: HIGHLY relevant to my interests!
+They’ve had several member changeovers since I saw them, but I was blown away at the time by the sheer wall of sound that their brass section produced, not to mention the voice of their then-lead singer Yves Lambert.

-Another trio, Genticorum is duking it out hard with De Temps Antan for the position of Anna’s Second Favorite Quebec Band.
-They aren’t as overtly powerful in style as DTA, but they are very nimble with both their instrumentals and their harmonies–in no small part due to the excellent, and I do mean excellent, flute playing of Alexandre de Grosbois-Garand!
+Another trio, Genticorum dukes it out hard with De Temps Antan for the position of Anna’s Second Favorite Quebec Band.
+They aren’t as overtly powerful in style as DTA, but they are very nimble with both their instrumentals and their harmonies–in no small part due to excellent, and I do mean excellent, flute playing.

 album review posts

 With all of the bands mentioned above and their various recommendation posts, I thought I’d also toss in links to various reviews I’ve done of specific albums.
 Those are: